scmmmh/metadata-tutorial/source/access_data/oai_pmh/formats.rst

 Metadata Formats
 ================

 The first step when accessing an OAI-PMH archive is to determine which metadata formats are available when you request the actual metadata records.
-The first step to doing this is to import the :code:`OAIMetadataReader` class into our notebook.
+The first step to doing this is to import the :code:`OAIMetadataFormatReader` class into our notebook.
 To do this, add the following code into the first cell of the notebook:

 .. sourcecode:: python

-    from polymatheia.data.reader import OAIMetadataReader
+    from polymatheia.data.reader import OAIMetadataFormatReader

 Then run the cell.
 If you do not get an error, then this has worked perfectly.
 Otherwise check for typos and then re-run the cell.